escherize/dotemacs/README.md

 Bryan's Emacs Config
 ------

-# To install:
+# To install on a mac:

+1. [Download](http://emacsformacosx.com/) and Install emacs for osx.
+---

-1. Clone the repo into ~/.emacs.d:
+2. Clone the repo into ~/.emacs.d:
 ----

+by copy and pasting the following into your terminal:

 ```
 cd ~;
-mv .emacs.d emacs.d_pre_bryan;
+mv .emacs.d emacs.d_pre_escherize;
 git clone git@github.com:escherize/dotemacs.git .emacs.d;
 ```

+3. Start emacs.
+---

+* Ignore any errors
+* El-get will install itself
-####Start emacs once, and it will download and install el-get.
-Once it's downloaded, it will tell you when el-get is ready to serve.
+* Once it's and installed, emacs will tell you that el-get is **ready to serve**.

-2. Restart emacs
+4. Restart emacs
 ----

-#### Now it will download compile and install all the recipes in init.el
+### el-get will now download compile and install all the recipes in init.el

-It may take a few minutes.
+### It should take a few minutes to download (mostly git clone tags), and compile.
 Once this is done you're ready to go!